DivergentClouds/checkpoint/readme.md

       |||
       +---- Output bit at MP
        ||
-       +--- Set checkpoint with ID to PC/MP + offset
+       +--- If in PC mode set the PC checkpoint with ID to PC + offset
+        |   If in MP mode set the MP checkpoint with ID to PC + offset
         |
-        +-- If bit at MP is 1:
-              If in PC mode set PC to the checkpoint with ID If in MP mode set MP to the checkpoint with ID
+        +-- If in PC mode set PC to the checkpoint with ID If in MP mode set MP to the checkpoint with ID

 If all bits in an instruction are 0:
   If bit at MP is 0, ignore the next instruction